 Some Mother’s Son (1996)

 Stars Helen Mirren, Aiden Gillen, and John Lynch, Some Mother’s Son chronicles the protests and ultimate hunger strike by IRA prisoners who were fighting to be treated as prisoner of war rather than criminals.
 Confined to the notorious ‘H-Block,’ The movie follows Gerry Quigley whose cell mate is protest leader Bobby Sands, and the difficult decisions their families had to make as the hunger strike progressed.
 The nice thing about this movie is it does give political context, and significant screen time is given to the English, though I can’t say it’s very flattering or unbiased.

 A more recent look at the H-Block hunger strike.
-Hunger is a far more personal, contained portrait of Bobby Sands played here by a stunning Michael Fassbender.
+Hunger is a far more personal, contained portrait of Bobby Sands played by Michael Fassbender.

 The Crying Game (1992)

 The Crying Game was a Best Picture nominee and stars Stephen Rea and Forest Whitaker.
 It was written a directed by Neil Jordan (get used to seeing his name!).
 This movie is entirely fictional, and tells the story of Fergus (Stephen Rea) and his IRA comrades who have kipnaped British soldier Jody (Forest Whitaker).
 Fergus and Jody become friends and following Jody’s death, Fergus flees to London and looks up Jody’s girlfriend, Dil.
 Fergus, now being hunted by the IRA, is meanwhile falling for Dil.

 Fifty Dead Men Walking (2008)